WinterAxis/ESV-MD-Bible/The_Bible_esv/58_Hebrews/Heb_4.md

 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.

 ###### 16
-Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.

 ***